SPECIAL NEEDS DOGS

 It is through donations to our Special Needs Fund that we are able to offer help to a Lab in Need.
 We feel by helping these special Labs we are taking rescue to the next level.

-You can make a donation to our Special Needs Fund by clicking this button or directly to a Special Needs Lab below:
+Consider making a donation to our Special Needs Fund by clicking this button or directly to a Special Needs Lab below: